Thinking about painting your hearth? You might be wondering, “how much does it cost to paint a brick fireplace?”

 Just like I did with the Loxon Primer, I dipped a 6″ roller brush with 3/4″ nap into a paint tray with Sherwin-Williams’ SuperPaint in the color Extra White (SW 7006) and painted over our primed fireplace brick.

 I then used a 1″ paintbrush to cover the grout lines between the brick.

 The SuperPaint adhered fantastically to our primed fireplace, leaving a beautiful satin finish.

 P.S.
-I learned a neat trick from my husband when it comes to painting!
+I learned a neat trick from my husband!

 As an experienced painter, he told me that if I had a used tray of dried paint that I would still like to use instead of buying a new one, I could put a clean plastic shopping bag over the tray.